Lowland whisky is known for its smooth and floral malts and the region is home to some of Scotland’s finest distilleries.

 The early driving force behind the venture was local golf caddie Doug Clement who secured finance from private and government sources.

-In 2014 Wemyss family acquired the distillery.
+In 2014, the Wemyss family acquired the distillery.

 The family is also the owner of, among other things, independent bottlers Wemyss Malts of Edinburgh.